hlisdero/cargo-check-deadlock/README.md

 The [rustc dev guide](https://rustc-dev-guide.rust-lang.org/) was a trusty guide in the journey of understanding the compiler.
 It is a must-read for every interested contributor!

 The [nightly documentation](https://doc.rust-lang.org/stable/nightly-rustc/) was also a valuable resource to figure out the details of MIR and how to translate every function.

+## Context

+This project is part of Horacio Lisdero's undergraduate thesis titled "Compile-time Deadlock Detection in Rust using Petri Nets" at the [School of Engineering of the University of Buenos Aires](https://fi.uba.ar/).
+The thesis will eventually be publicly available on GitHub and will provide important background topics and implementation details about this project.